Südschleife - Rennradtour bei Scheeßel

 Detailed route:

-The 109 km long circular tour starts at Scheeßel station, which is located on the Hamburg-Bremen railroad line and therefore offers an excellent journey by public transport.
+The 109 km long circular tour starts at Scheeßel station, which is on the Hamburg-Bremen railroad line and therefore offers excellent access by public transport.

-We first cycle along a lonely farm track parallel to the railroad line to Lauenbrück and on via Benkeloh to Fintel, where there is a St. Antonius Radwegekirche as well as places to stop for refreshments and shopping.
-Past the Eurostrand vacation resort, the route takes you along secluded paths to Rieper Moor.
-There are now seven 90-degree turns on the shortest stretch, where the road surface shows some flaws.
-Shortly after Deepen, we use the L131 on the edge of the Hemslinger Moor for around 3 km, which leads us directly to Hemslingen and Söhlingen.
+We first cycle along a secluded farm track parallel to the railroad line to Lauenbrück and on via Benkeloh to Fintel, where you will find the St. Antonius Cycle Route Church as well as places to stop for refreshments and shopping.
+Passing the Eurostrand vacation resort, the route continues along secluded stretches to Rieper Moor.
+There are now seven 90 degree turns on the shortest stretch, where the road surface has a few imperfections.
+Shortly after Deepen, we take the L131 on the edge of the Hemslinger Moor for around 3 km, which leads us directly to Hemslingen and Söhlingen.

-The next section takes us along district roads with little traffic via Rosebruch, Hütthof and Buchholz to Visselhövede to the photogenic Town Hall and the Visselquelle located at the St. Johanniskirche.
-In the middle of the tranquil little town, there are several places to stop for refreshments and shopping in addition to a bike service store.
+The next section takes us along district roads with little traffic via Rosebruch, Hütthof and Buchholz to Visselhövede to the photogenic town hall and the St. Johanniskirche church located by the Visselquelle spring.
+In the middle of the tranquil little town, there is a cycle service store and several places to stop for refreshments and shopping, inviting you to take a break.

-Well fortified, we continue via Nindorf to Jeddingen, the southernmost part of the route.
+Well fortified, the route continues via Nindorf to Jeddingen, the southernmost part of the route.
 In Dreeßel, we cycle for a short section on a district road through the neighboring district of Verden, where we turn off to Kirchwalsede in Groß Sehlingen.
-Medieval master builders once erected the late Romanesque St. Bartholomew's Church here.
+The late Romanesque church of St. Bartholomew was once built here by medieval master builders.
 The cycle path church forms the center of the tranquil village.

-Here we change to the "Fidi-Boon-Wech", a fast cycle path that was created in 2024 on a former railroad line.
+Here we change to the "Fidi-Boon-Wech", a fast cycle path that was built on a former railroad line in 2024.
 Shady paths then lead us through the rural villages of Wohlsdorf and Bartelsdorf.
-From here, the route is accompanied by dense treetops to the historic Veerse manor, which was built in the 16th century and is idyllically situated in a park with old trees.
+From here, the route is accompanied by dense treetops to the historic Veerse manor, which was built in the 16th century and is idyllically situated in a park with mature trees.
 Unfortunately, the path format here has some shortcomings.

 The last section of the southern loop leads back to the picturesque town center of Scheeßel.
-There are several places to stop for refreshments here to start the journey home from the train station.
+There are several places to stop for refreshments here, so you can start your journey home from the train station well fortified.

 Route markings